Computer-Programming-A/LightsOut/README.md

 ![](2880px-LightsOutIllustration.svg.png)
 In this assignment you will write a JavaScript program using p5 to simulate the Lights Out hand held electronic game that was released by Tiger Electronics in 1995.
 [Wikipedia has a good article](https://en.wikipedia.org/wiki/Lights_Out_(game)) that describes the game, and you can see an [old commercial for the game on YouTube](https://www.youtube.com/watch?v=pj0lVmhkx7M).
 You can play the lights out game online [here](https://daattali.com/shiny/lightsout/).
 You can also read about a strategy to win the game called [Chase the lights](https://help.gnome.org/users/lightsoff/stable/strategy.html.en).

-When you play the game, you could magine that your job is managing a power plant here in San Francisco.
-It is an unusually hot summer night and a brown-out has hit the entire city leaving millions of people in darkness.
-You need to turn all the lights back on as quickly as possible.
-Hooking up gas generators in each of the major areas of the city should do the trick, however the generators are a bit tricky when it comes to powering an entire city.
-One generator can power 5 city blocks: one central block, and one block each in the north, south, east, and west directions.
-However, if two generators try to power the same city block, they short out.
-In order to win the game you must turn on all the lights for every block in the city.

-You may find slides 456 to 476 of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful in completing this assignment
+You may find slides 451 to 476 of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful in completing this assignment

 Program requirements
 --------------------